 - At least 2 of the key signs — tremor when resting, slowing of motion, or muscle rigidity

 - An improvement in your symptoms when taking levodopa, a medication to treat Parkinson’s disease

 Physical Therapy and Parkinson’s Disease

-Although physical therapy doesn’t cure Parkinson’s disease, it is referred to as a compensatory treatment that includes learning about the equipment, strategies, and new movement techniques.
-The treatment plan will be prepared by your physical therapist after a comprehensive evaluation that includes questions about the effects Parkinson’s disease has on your life along with a test to examine your coordination, posture, balance, flexibility, walking, and strength.
-Your physical therapist will act as a partner with you and your family to teach you exercises that can ease and strengthen your muscles, enhance your independence, function and movement, and soothe your pain tailored to your need.
+Although physical therapy doesn’t cure Parkinson’s disease, it can help patients learn strategies and new movement techniques to optimize function.
+The treatment plan will be prepared by your physical therapist after a comprehensive evaluation that includes questions about the effects it has on your life along with a test to examine your coordination, posture, balance, flexibility, walking, and strength.
+Your physical therapist will act as a partner with you and your family to teach you exercises tailored to your needs that can ease and strengthen your muscles, enhance your independence, function and movement, and soothe your pain.
 Physical therapy can help with:

 - Balance problems

 Exercises that can be done at home: